sfzinstruments/mappings/MTG Trumpet/readme.md

 SFZ mapping for MTG Trumpet.
-Use this mapping with Sforzando.
-Original amples by Music Technology Group (MTG) of the Universitat Pompeu Fabra.
+Use these mappings with Sforzando.
+Original samples by Music Technology Group (MTG) of the Universitat Pompeu Fabra.

 This SFZ mapping was created by kinwie.